Effective Job Search Tools To Get You a Job

 Job alerts are job search tools that can help individuals learn about opportunities before other candidates.
 A good example of a job search alert is the Indeed job search alert.
 Once an individual creates a free account with Indeed.com, they have the opportunity to sign up for job alerts on their email or phone.
 They can tailor these alerts to notify them about jobs with a specific company or field.

-- Company websites.
-Company websites are useful job search tools that provide individuals with information right from the source.
-Some companies even have pages dedicated to job openings and recruitment opportunities.
+Company websites: If you want to work for a specific company, you can often find openings on that company's website.
+This option can provide information right from the source.
+Some companies even have "Career" pages dedicated to job openings and recruitment opportunities.

-- Indeed Salaries.
-Indeed Salaries allow individuals to search for a job position's average salary expectations as it relates to local and state economies.
-Further, candidates can compare salaries for the same position in different areas to determine the best locations to look for a job.
+Salaries: The Indeed Salaries tool allows individuals to search for a specific job title's average salary expectations as it relates to local and state economies.
+Also, candidates can compare salaries for the same position in different areas to determine the best locations to look for a job.

 Job search directories are typically websites that allow job applicants to search for jobs by job title, salary, location and company.
 These search terms connect prospective candidates to the most relevant opportunities that companies have posted to the directory.
 Here are two examples of job directories for you to explore: